rkyadav2710/Fantasy-Cricket-Dream-Team/README.md

  Link for the dataset sample used: https://cricsheet.org/downloads/odi_csv_male.zip

- The dataset sample is converted into a different form more suitable for building the model.
+ The dataset sample is converted into a different form more suitable for building the model given in the folder Dataset.